hmcts/chart-ccd/README.md

 ## Introduction

-Helm product chart for Core Case Data
+Helm product chart for Core Case Data (CCD)

-This chart installs Core Case Data (CCD) as a self contained product.
+This chart installs CCD as a self contained product.
 By default only one database is installed which will be shared between CCD services and dependent services.

 Features: